raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

 - Lint and format your code !! with black, ruff and pyright untill all your errors are gone !!

 ## Report
 You will write a report of 1 page.
 Not 2, not 3.
 1 page.
-Somehow this turns out to be very difficult for students :)
 1 A4 page means you will have to be very clear with your report.
 Remove all clutter.
 Use clear visualisations.
 Make sure it's clear in a few seconds what the results are of every experiment.

 You will get a: